Compute configuration on Anyscale

 If you select Enable cross-zone scaling, Anyscale can deploy worker nodes to different availability zones in your cloud region.
 Workloads with heavy inter-node communication can experience slowdown when workers deploy to different zones, and incur network transfer costs for data moving between zones.

-Some instances types might not be available in all availability zones.
+Some instance types might not be available in all availability zones.
 To avoid possible errors during autoscaling events, Anyscale recommends excluding zones that don't support all instance types used in your compute config.

 Supported instance types